anejrozman/International-Portfolio-Optimization/README.md

-# International Portfolio Optimization Under General Risk Measures
+# Multi-Currency Portfolio Optimization with General Risk Measures

 <!--
 INSTRUCTIONS FOR WRITING A CLEAR README: